 In Satiro v.
 Maninno, the Superior Court found the pro se appellant’s claim waived as a result of filing a 29-issue statement of matters complained of on appeal that made it impossible for the trial court to give a comprehensive analysis of the issues.

 To find harmless error, or to not find harmless error, that is the question presented in Commonwealth v.
 Hamlett.
 In a contentious set of opinions, the PA Supreme Court held that an appellate court may find an error harmless even when the Commonwealth fails to put forth an argument on the subject, as appellate courts … Read more

 Under Pennsylvania’s Right-to-Know Law, the state police provided a heavily-redacted copy of investigation regulations to the ACLU along with a letter indicating that the redactions were necessary under the RTKL’s public-safety exception.
 The ACLU filed an appeal with the Office of Open Records, seeking an unredacted copy.
 The OOR received an unredacted version for in … Read more

 Facebook provided a tip to law enforcement that two parties to a Facebook Live stream were engaging in sexual acts with a minor.
 After reviewing the transcript — but not the video stream — from Facebook, a law enforcement agent went to the defendant’s house and obtained a confession.
-At Appellant’s dispositional hearing (she, too, was a minor), … Read more
+At the defendant’s dispositional hearing, that … Read more